slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought o create interest."
 -- Winston Churchill*

-> *"The secret to public speaking is to speak as if you were alone." (...)
+> *"The secret to public speaking is to speak as if you were alone."
-> *"You can have the mind or you can have the moment."
 -- Naval Ravikant*

 > *"Always say less than necessary."